KeterSCP/DotnetAsm/README.md

 - .NET 7 RC1 SDK or higher

 # :warning: **Do not use external user input**
-Code that you write in the editor is executed on your machine.
+Code that you write in the editor has no sandbox environment and is executed on your machine.
 Make sure you don't run anything that can corrupt your system!

 # How to use it
 1. Run the `DotnetAsm.Api.exe` executable file